-Do you suffer with fatigue, constipation or inability to lose weight?
+Do you suffer from fatigue, constipation or inability to lose weight?
 Do you feel as though your body is out of balance?
 You could have a sluggish thyroid and not even know it.
 Your thyroid gland is so vitally important for your overall health.
 It controls your metabolism, growth parameters and development.
 If your thyroid is out of balance, so are you.
 Try the following natural remedies for a healthy thyroid.

 1. Stress less